TichMandivenga/dataform-example/docs/create-dataset-table-view.md

-# Create a dtaset, table and view with unit test
+# Create a dataset, table and view with unit test

 ## Step 1: Create a table and view in a dataset